-Port Douglas, on the other hand, gives a once-in-lifetime experience – you can retreat in a rainforest sanctuary, or visit wildlife habitat broken down in woodland, wetlands, rainforest, and savanna, to learn about ecosystems during your honeymoon, and, of course, take a hot air balloon or helicopter to explore the Great Barrier Reef.
+Port Douglas, on the other hand, gives a once-in-lifetime experience – you can retreat in a rainforest sanctuary, or visit wildlife habitats broken down into woodland, wetlands, rainforest, and savanna, to learn about ecosystems during your honeymoon, and, of course, take a hot air balloon or helicopter to explore the Great Barrier Reef.

 Although winemaking and crop production is no easy task, the laid-back vibe of Aussies living in the region will make the best honeymoon aura you can think of — no day spa needed!